 The University of Michigan School of Nursing uses NursingCAS as the only application for the master’s programs; there is no supplemental application or form to complete with the NursingCAS application.
 The University of Michigan School of Nursing will not be able to review your application and supporting materials until you have selected the desired program/term of application (designation), completed the application (all required sections per above itemization) and paid the required NursingCAS application fee.

-The University of Michigan School of Nursing does not offer rolling admissions; all completed applications will be reviewed by the admissions committee and applicants selected for an admissions interview will be notified within the timelines below:
+The University of Michigan School of Nursing does not offer rolling admissions; all completed applications will be reviewed by the admissions committee on or after the set application deadline.
+Applicants selected for an admissions interview will be notified within 3 weeks of the application deadline.

-Applicants that submit an incomplete application or are not selected for an admission interview will be notified within the same time frames listed above.
+Applicants who submit an incomplete application or are not selected for an admission interview will be notified within 3 weeks of the application deadline.